 Federal Afterschool Policy

-The Afterschool Alliance has several key policy priorities for the 118th Congress aimed at increasing access to quality afterschool and summer learning programs for all young people with an emphasis on children most in need:
+The Afterschool Alliance’s policy priorities for the 118th Congress aim to increase access to quality afterschool and summer learning programs for all young people with an emphasis on children who need it most:

 Child Care Development Block Grant (CCDBG)

-School-age children represent approximately 45 percent of all chidlren served through CCDBG.
-Strengthening school-age program quality and access continues be a priority at the federal as well as state and local level.
+School-age children represent approximately 45% of all children served through CCDBG.
+Strengthening school-age program quality and access is a priority at the federal as well as state and local level.

 Every Student Succeeds Act (ESSA)